 Websites and publications

-Visit the websites mentioned earlier in this chapter.
+Visit the websites mentioned earlier on this page.

 - Write to Carmen [at] livingearth.co.za for the following material, available from Planner Bee Plant Care: (i) SA Organic Grower, a 31 booklet set (an ideal reference manual for SA) (ii) The Earthmill System for Organic Market Gardens, a must-have book for people wishing to earn a living growing veggies organically (iii) Permaculture articles in booklet form.